aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to MD in C++ Applications" h2="Convert XSLFO to MD in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to MD?</h2>

+XSLFO (XSL Formatting Objects) is a markup language for XML document formatting which is used to define the layout of a document.
+It is used to describe the formatting of a document, such as page size, margins, fonts, and other layout elements.
+On the other hand, MD (Markdown) is a lightweight markup language used to format plain text documents.
+It is used to create rich text documents that can be easily converted to HTML for web publishing.
+Therefore, it is necessary to convert XSLFO to MD in order to make the document more accessible and easier to read.

-Converting XSLFO to MD in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to MD.
+<h2>How Aspose.Total helps for XSLFO to MD Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert XSLFO to MD in C++.
+It provides a simple two-step process for converting XSLFO to MD.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to MD.
+Aspose.Total for C++ also provides a wide range of features and functions that can be used to manipulate documents in various formats, such as PDF, XLSX, DOCX, and more.
+Moreover, it is easy to use and provides a comprehensive set of APIs that can be used to automate document processing tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}